Prostate Specific Antigen (cont.)

 What is PSA velocity and PSA doubling time?

 Change in PSA levels over time can be used to assess both cancer risk and aggressiveness of the particular tumor.
+Most urologists use these PSA metrics to help drive patient counseling and care.
 PSA velocity is defined as an absolute annual increase in serum PSA (ng/mL/year).
 PSA doubling time is defined as the exponential increase of serum PSA over time and indicates a relative change.
-These two measures may have a prognostic role in patients that are being treated for prostate cancer.
+These two measures also have a significant prognostic role in patients that have already been treated for prostate cancer (with either surgery [radical prostatectomy] or radiotherapy [external beam or brachytherapy]).
 However, studies have shown that using values of these PSA measures for prostate cancer diagnosis do not provide additional information compared to PSA level alone.

 Get the latest treatment options.